 Q: What has been your most satisfying or successful moment in business?

 A: it is so amazing watching people I have hand picked and employed, to go on and be real successes in their own right.
-I love watching people bring energy and enthusiasm to their role.
+I love seeing people enjoy and bring energy and enthusiasm to their role.